 AboutRuth Stalker-Firth, PhD, is a web designer, HCI lecturer and UX consultant.
-She is fascinated by how people use technology and the effect of technology on user behaviour.
+She is fascinated by people, how they use technology and the effect of technology on human behaviour.

 Tagsanalysis apple artificial intelligence behaviour blogging campbell cognitive science computers control Design edward tufte embodiment emerging technologies experience facebook feedback form follows function function future human-computer interaction information visualisation joseph campbell jung mindfulness Musings online oprah patterns satisfaction social networking space syntax storytelling structural monitoring structure support Technical technology tv twitter usability user experience visualisation website WordPress yoga